 Dharahara

-Sundhara, Kathmandu
+location_on Sundhara, Kathmandu Bagmati Province

 Standing tall in the heart of Kathmandu, Dharahara is more than just a tower—it’s a powerful symbol of Nepal’s resilience, history, and cultural pride.
 Originally constructed in 1832 by the visionary Prime Minister Bhimsen Thapa, the tower was built as part of a military complex and served as an iconic lookout point over the Kathmandu Valley.
 Known locally as “Bhimsen Stambha,” the original nine-story structure was a striking example of Mughal-inspired architecture blended with local design.
 For generations, it stood as a proud monument until the devastating 2015 earthquake brought it crashing down, claiming lives and leaving a void in the city's skyline.